 LaBelle Church of Christ may be small in numbers, but each year this congregation in Southwest Florida shows it has a big heart and a willingness to dig deep to help Mount Dora Children’s Home.
 Members at LaBelle recently donated $7,110 to the Change for Children coin can program for Mount Dora, the largest amount

 Mount Dora Christian Academy & Children’s Home is pleased to announce Dr. Brian Mast is our new President.
 Dr. Mast’s appointment follows the retirement of Dr. James Moore, who served as President since 1990.
 Dr. Mast officially began his duties on Dec.
 1. As President, Dr. Mast will have responsibility for advancing the organization’s educational

 It’s makeover time for the housing used by the Single-Parent Program at MDCH, and your help is needed to make it happen.
-Renovations to the apartments and houses are expected to cost about $60,000.
-The apartments were built in the 1970s; the houses are even older.
-Most have never seen significant updates.
-The first housing
+Renovations to the apartments and houses on campus is underway and is averaging about $17,000 per unit.
+There are eight housing units altogether.
+The apartments were built in the 1970s and the houses

 Six students from Mount Dora Children’s Home graduated this spring (May 2019) from Mount Dora Christian Academy.
 They are Carly Dunson and Jude Embuscado, who both plan to attend Lake Sumter State College; Terriayna Spillman, who received a scholarship to attend Bethune-Cookman University; Johanna Vilarson, who plans to attend Harding University; Yarlin Yournet, who is

 View our video about Mount Dora Children’s Home.
 It’s a story of HOPE.
 For more than 70 years, MDCH has offered hope to children in need of a better home and is now also helping single parents build better families.
 After viewing our video, we hope you will share it with your family and friends.